Yashwanthkumar05/Yashwanthkumar05/README.md

 ## 🧬 About Me

-I'm Yashwanth Kumar S, a Biomedical Engineering student at SSN College of Engineering, Chennai, graduating in 2027.
-I build at the intersection of AI/ML, MedTech, and full-stack development — from Flutter and React apps to deep learning models for healthcare.
-I'm currently working on **MedTwinGPT-X**, a multimodal AI system that predicts early disease risk using wearable sensor data, retinal and skin imagery, audio, and medical history, powered by a Cross-Modal Attention Transformer and a Hybrid LLM setup.
-Alongside that, I'm the Privacy and Anonymization Engineer on **MedShield AI**, a PHI anonymization pipeline built for real clinical documents.
-I love shipping end-to-end products — designing the model, building the backend, and wrapping it all in a clean app or web interface.
+👋 I'm Yashwanth Kumar S, a 🧪 Biomedical Engineering student at SSN College of Engineering, Chennai, graduating in 2027.
+I build at the intersection of 🤖 AI/ML, 🩺 MedTech, and 🌐 full-stack development — from Flutter and React apps to deep learning models for healthcare. 🚀 I'm currently working on **MedTwinGPT-X**, a multimodal AI system that predicts early disease risk using wearable sensor data, retinal and skin imagery, audio 🎙️, and medical history, powered by a Cross-Modal Attention Transformer and a Hybrid LLM setup.
+Alongside that, I'm the 🔐 Privacy and Anonymization Engineer on **MedShield AI**, a PHI anonymization pipeline built for real clinical documents. 💜 I love shipping end-to-end products — designing the model, building the backend, and wrapping it all in a clean app or web interface.

 ---